How ‘Minor’ Car Crashes Can Cause Significant Injuries

 One of the benefits of settlement negotiations is that you and your attorney are free to reject any offers.
 If you go to court, you must accept what the jury awards you.
 The downside of a jury verdict is that it carries no guarantee of winning.
 This means you could be awarded more than the insurance company offered, less, or nothing at all.

-Settling is Usually Less Costly for Insurers
+Settling Is Usually Less Costly for Insurers

 Insurance companies often prefer to settle because they could end up paying out a lot more compensation if the case goes to court.
 They also have no control over what a jury may decide to do.